-However, we may not always get the full picture from the person who is selling the house to us, whether it be the homeowner or the estate agent in charge of the property.
+While the quick glance might make you feel warm and fuzzy, you won’t always get the full picture from the person who is selling the house to you, whether it be the homeowner or the estate agent in charge of the property.
+That tree might be about to drop a branch on your 18-year-old roof, and that fireplace might be less warm and cozy and more five-alarm hazard.
+Chestnut dreams, shattered.

 The American Society of Home Inspectors defines a home inspection as “An objective visual examination of the physical structure and systems of a house, from the roof to the foundation.
 After the inspection process, the inspector will send the client an inspection report (often within 24-48 hours) that covers their findings, complete with pictures, analysis and recommendations.”